mmore500/hstrat/docs/policies.md

 | Num Strata Retained                                                                                                                                                                                                                                                                                            | Absolute MRCA Uncertainty by Position                                                                                                                                                                                                                                                                                                                              | Relative MRCA Uncertainty by Position                                                                                                                                                                                                                                                                                         |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [![](docs/assets/num_generations=256+policy=curbed-recency-proportional-resolution-stratum-retention-algorithm-size-curb-8+viz=strata-retained-num-lineplot+ext=.png)](docs/assets/num_generations=256+policy=curbed-recency-proportional-resolution-stratum-retention-algorithm-size-curb-8+viz=strata-retained-num-lineplot+ext=.png) | [![](docs/assets/num_generations=256+policy=curbed-recency-proportional-resolution-stratum-retention-algorithm-size-curb-8+viz=mrca-uncertainty-absolute-barplot+ext=.png)](docs/assets/num_generations=256+policy=curbed-recency-proportional-resolution-stratum-retention-algorithm-size-curb-8+viz=mrca-uncertainty-absolute-barplot+ext=.png) | [![](docs/assets/num_generations=256+policy=curbed-recency-proportional-resolution-stratum-retention-algorithm-size-curb-8+viz=mrca-uncertainty-relative-barplot+ext=.png)](docs/assets/num_generations=256+policy=curbed-recency-proportional-resolution-stratum-retention-algorithm-size-curb-8+viz=mrca-uncertainty-relative-barplot+ext=.png) |

+### Other Algorithms

+These stratum retention algorithms are less likely of interest to end users, included in the library primarily for testing and design validation, but are available nonetheless.
+See API listing for all available algorithms [here](./_autosummary/hstrat.stratum_retention_strategy.stratum_retention_algorithms.html).

+- nominal resolution policy
+- perfect resolution policy
+- pseudostochastic policy
+- stochastic policy

+### Custom Algorithm Design

+Custom stratum retention algorithms can easily be substituted for supplied algorithms without performing any modifications to library code.
+To start, you'll most likely want to copy an existing algorithm from `hstrat/stratum_retention_strategy/stratum_retention_algorithms` to use as an API scaffold.

+If writing a custom stratum retention algorithm, you will need to consider

+1. Prune sequencing.

+   When you discard a stratum now, it won't be available later.
+   If you need a stratum at a particular time point, you must be able to guarantee it hasn't already been discarded at any prior time point.

+2. Column composition across intermediate generations.

+   For many use cases, resolution and column size guarantees will need to hold at all generations because the number of generations elapsed at the end of an experiment is not known _a priori_ or the option of continuing the experiment with evolved genomes is desired.

+3. Tractability of computing the deposit generations of retained strata at an arbitrary generation.

+   If this set of generations can be computed efficiently, then an efficient reverse mapping from column array index to deposition generation can be attained.
+   Such a mapping enables deposition generation to be omitted from strata, potentially yielding a 50%+ space savings (depending on the differentia bit width used).